joola/joola/test/README.md

 ### Automated Testing

-Automated testing is an important and integral part of joola.io and are divided into three main parts:
+Automated testing is an important and integral part of joola and are divided into three main parts:
 ##### Functional

 Series of tests aimed to evaulate the system's functionality and behavior, this are the common tests that most projects